Rajaikumar-iOSDev/KoalaActivityIndicatorExample/README.md

 ## KoalaActivityIndicator

-KoalaActivityIndicator is created for people who loves koala🐨💙 and wants to add non boring version of activity indicator.
+KoalaActivityIndicator is created for people who loves koala🐨💙 and wants to add anon boring version of activity indicator.
-If you have any issues or if you need any feature create an isue and let me know.
+If you have any issues or if you need any feature, create an issue and let me know.

 ### Installation Guide